junxit/us-congress-bills-111/metadata.md

 - 2010-04-28 — The Speaker designated the Honorable Ron Kind to act as Chairman of the Committee.
 - 2010-04-28 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H2985)
 - 2010-04-28 — The previous question was ordered pursuant to the rule. (consideration: CR H2983)
+- 2010-04-29 — Received in the Senate and Read twice and referred to the Committee on Armed Services.